-Cote ruled after a non-jury trial that ended on June 20.
+Cote issued her 159-page decision after a non-jury trial that ended on June 20.

 The case is U.S. v.
 Apple Inc et al, U.S. District Court, Southern District of New York, No. 12-02826.